Best curved monitors for gaming in 2025: These are the bendy displays I'd plant myself in front of

 The best curved gaming monitor right now is the Alienware 32 AW3225QF, which offers seriously fantastic high-end visuals thanks to its Samsung 3rd Gen QD-OLED panel.
 It packs in tons of pixels into 32 inches of screen space, and of course maintains the snappiness and vibrancy of the best OLED gaming monitors on the market today.

 You don't need to spend thousands on a decent curved monitor either.
-If you're looking to spend less cash, you might consider the Pixio PXC277 Advanced, which is our pick for the best budget curved monitor right now.
-It's not got the deepest curve, but you wouldn't want that with a 16:9 27-inch panel.
-Its 165 Hz refresh rate and 1 ms rated response times are very respectable for gaming today, and it's great that there's now a monitor like this going for such a reasonable price.
+If you're looking to spend less cash, you might consider the Pixio PXC277 Advanced, which is our pick for the best budget 1440p curved monitor right now.
+Its 165 Hz refresh rate and 1 ms rated response times are very respectable for gaming today, and it delivers superb performance for such a low price point.
+And if that's still a little much for you, you might want to check out the AOC Gaming C27G4ZXE, our pick for the best budget 1080p curved monitor.

 Dave's been testing PC hardware for the best part of 20 years and has seen every kind of screen imaginable.
 As such he knows what makes differentiates good curves from bad curves, as well as what makes for a great gaming monitor in general.
 Whether we're talking LCD, OLED, mini-LED, or plain ol' CRT, he's had his eyes on them all and has personally checked out all of theaw best curved gaming monitors.